 Contributions to STM–SJM

 If you would like to contribute to STM–SJM, see guidelines for authors.
-You may also contact one of the editors, Tobias Lund and Karin Johansson.
+You may also contact one of the editors, Sverker Jullander and Karin Johansson.
 For articles, STM–SJM will continue the double-blind peer review process adopted by STM and STM-online.
 Please send your article materials, reviews etc. directly to the editor-in-chief.

 STM-SJM: A new platform